KxSystems/docs-v1/docs/dashboards/barchart.md

 ![Screenshot](img/yaxisminmaxrangescalehtmllight.jpg)

-<aside class="warning">If defined range is greater than data range a negative y-axis will be applied</aside>
+!!!
+Warning "If defined range is greater than data range a negative y-axis will be applied."

 **Dynamic Columns in Pivot**